angelinetsui/angelinetsui.github.io/_pages/publications.md

 Weisleder, A., Friend, M., **Tsui, A. S. M.**, & Marchman, V. A. (2024).
 Using Parent Report to Measure Vocabulary in Young Bilingual Children: A Scoping Review. _Language Learning,_ 74(2), 468-505.

-Soderstrom, M., other contributors in ManyBabies consortium, **Tsui, A. S. M.**  (2024).
+Soderstrom, M., other contributors in ManyBabies consortium, ***Tsui, A. S. M.***  (2024).
 Testing the relationship between preferences for infant-directed speech and vocabulary development: A multi-lab study. _Journal of Child Language,_ 1-26.

+*Last author

 Singh, L., Barokova, M., including **Tsui, A. S. M.**, ... & Frank, M. C. (2024).
 A Unified Approach to Demographic Data Collection for Research with Young Children Across Diverse Cultures. _Developmental Psychology,_ 60(2), 211.